 Step 2 - Choosing your PIN

 When you get your card, you will be asked to choose a PIN.
 This is because it’s also a bank card.
 Choose a PIN you can remember–you will need it every time you load money on your card.

 Keep your card safe because if you lose it you will lose all the money that’s loaded on the card.

 Step 3 - Topping up your card

 Your next important decision is to choose what to load on your new card.
-You can load money for Standard fares or you can load Mover points, which save you 30% on the fares.
+You can load money for Standard fares or you can load Mover points, which save you up to 30% on fares.
 Save even more by starting your journey outside the weekday peak (06:45-08:00 and 16:15-17:30).

 You can also save by loading a discounted travel package onto your card.

 Your myconnect card is like a wallet or purse–you can load two different products on your card at the same time.